flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

     ```
 !!! info "Pillow + Cairo Dependency"
     As part of the new social card feature released with `mkdocs-material 8.5.0` [Pillow](https://pillow.readthedocs.io/) and [Cairo Graphics](https://www.cairographics.org/)
     dependencies were added.
+We bundle this as part of our `requirements.txt` to ensure the dependeices are installed when attempting to test [social cards locally](#social-cards-feature).
 If you encounter any issues with these python packages:

     - Install [GTK+](https://www.gtk.org/docs/installations/windows/) for Windows.